nabeel1o1/Firebase-Google-Form-App/README.md

 I used MVVM architecture for this app because, this app is Data-Driven App, which mean this app heavily relies on data, such as fetching data, storing data, and performing all other CRUD operations.
 So for this purpose, MVVM provides a clear separation between the data layer (Model) and the UI layer (View and ViewModel).
 This separation allows for easier data management and integration with data sources.

-Also I developed this app on Single Activity Architecture pattern.
+Also I developed this app on Single Activity Architecture pattern because, it provides Memory and performance optimization: With a single activity architecture, the main activity remains in memory throughout the app's lifecycle.
+This can help optimize memory usage and improve performance, as the activity's state is retained when switching between fragments.